KendallDoesCoding/mogul-christmas/README.md

 ### How to clone

-Go to your version of the repository, click on the "Code" button and choose one of three ways: HTTPS, ssh or GitHub Cli.
+Go to your version of the repository, click on the "Code" button and choose one of three ways: HTTPS, SSH or GitHub CLI.
 Copy the line beneath the method.

 Open a terminal and navigate to where you want to place the repository.